-Madden et al. [13] proposed a simple, but powerful protocol for computing common aggregate functions (e.g., count, sum, max, min).
+Madden et al. [12] proposed a simple, but powerful protocol for computing common aggregate functions (e.g., count, sum, max, min).
 Each sensor combines the information received by its children with its own measurement to derive and send data of constant size, capturing a partial computation of the aggregate function.
 In [5], a multi-path algorithm for computing aggregates is presented to reduce communication errors as multiple parents may hear and aggregate the information broadcast by a single child.
-[16] proposes a hybrid method that combines the tree topology of [13] with the ring network topology of [5].
+[15] proposes a hybrid method that combines the tree topology of [12] with the ring network topology of [5].
 Besides, [7] describes a method for pushing error tolerance in network nodes, in order to avoid sending information if the aggregate is within some error bound.
 The problem of redistributing the error tolerance among nodes in order to minimize the overall error at dynamic environments is also studied.
-A similar approach was independently proposed in [19].
+A similar approach was independently proposed in [16].
 To minimize network communication, [6] presents a methodology for in-network compression of multiple (time-series) signals generated by sensors (e.g., one for temperature, one for humidity, etc.).
 The rationale is that measurements observed at the same node are likely to follow similar trends.
-Soheili et al. [21] focused on the processing of spatial aggregation query, which derives the aggregate (e.g., average) of sensor values (e.g., temperatures) in a user-defined spatial window W. They developed a distributed and hierarchical structure on the sensor network such that each node maintains the enclosing rectangle of its descendants in the routing tree.
-Energy consumption reduction is achieved by keeping irrelevant nodes (for query processing of W) asleep.